 Appointments for Graduate Student Research Assistantships, Graduate Student Instructors, and Graduate Student Staff Assistants are considered separately from the financial aid application process.

 The U-M Child Care Subsidy Program provides funds to students with children to assist in meeting the cost of licensed child care.

-The Ross Loan Repayment Assistance Program (LRAP) provides financial assistance to graduates who pursue careers in nonprofit and public-sector organizations.
-It pays a portion of a qualifying graduate’s Ross-related, need-based loan obligations while the graduate is employed full time in a position within the public or nonprofit sectors (subject to annual reapplication and review).
+The Ross Loan Repayment Assistance Program (LRAP) provides financial assistance to Ross graduates who are currently pursuing careers in nonprofit and public sector organizations.
+Qualified applicants will receive financial assistance to help pay for a portion of Ross-related, need-based loan obligations while employed full-time in a position within the nonprofit or public sectors (subject to annual re-application, review, and approval).

 The University of Michigan offers in-state tuition status to those who serve.
-You must apply and provide the appropriate supporting documentation, including your Veterans Administration Certificate of Eligibility.
+You must apply and provide the appropriate supporting documentation.
 Information is located on the University of Michigan Office of the Registrar's website in the residency section.
 Here are some additional sources of information:

 The Ross School of Business Office of Financial Aid is a satellite office of the central University of Michigan Office of Financial Aid.
 The office assists with all aspects of financial aid, from initial application to entering loan repayment.